This article was updated on: December 7th, 2021

 Determining the proper size of an electrical panel for your home is also dependent on how many and what type of appliances you have.
 Some appliances like computers, sound systems, and televisions require much less electricity than other larger appliances like washers and dryers, air conditioning units, and heating systems.

 Next, you’ll need to determine the exact wattage needs for your kitchen.
-You will need a small appliance, 20-amp single-pole circuit for your kitchen and to find the amount of wattage needed, you can multiply 20 amps by the 120 volts it will be operating on, equaling 2,400 watts.
+You will need a small appliance, a 20-amp single-pole circuit for your kitchen and to find the amount of wattage needed, you can multiply 20 amps by the 120 volts it will be operating on, equaling 2,400 watts.
 Now add the 2,400 watts to the 5,250 watts you’ll need for your home.

 5,250 watts + 2,400 watts = 7,650 watts